zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-a-sprint-boot-rest-api-service.md

        * If your API service does not use an extra prefix in the URL (for example, `http://host:port/endpoint1/`), set this value to /.
        * If your API service uses an extra URL prefix set the parameter to that prefix value.
          For the URL: `http://host:port/filemaster/endpoint1/`, set this parameter to `/filemaster`.
-       * In both examples, the API service URL appears as the following URL when routed through the gateway:
+       * In both examples, the API service URL appears as the following URL when routed through the Gateway:
             ```
             http://gateway:port/serviceId/endpoint1/
             ```

     c. **API Catalog Parameters**

-      These parameters are used to populate API Catalog.
+      These parameters are used to populate the API Catalog.
 The API Catalog contains information about every registered API service.
-The catalog also groups related APIs.
+The Catalog also groups related APIs.
 Each API group has its own name and description.
 Catalog groups are constructed in real-time based on information that is provided by the API services.
 Each group is displayed as a "tile" in the API Catalog UI dashboard.
       * **mfaas.catalog-ui-tile.id**

         Specifies the unique identifier for the API services product family.
-This is the grouping value used by the API Layer to group multiple API services together into "tiles".
+This is the grouping value used by the API ML to group multiple API services together into "tiles".
 Each unique identifier represents a single API Catalog UI dashboard tile.
 Specify a value that does not interfere with API services from other products.

       * **mfaas.catalog-ui-tile.title**